UtahEFD/QES-Public/README.md

 bootstrap-vcpkg.bat
 ```

 Next, you will need to create the VCPKG_ROOT environment variable to point to the location of the vcpkg local repository on your system.
 You should also add the vcpkg root to your PATH variable.
-The best way to do this on Windows so it is more permanent is to set them using the Windows System Environment Variables panel from Settings.
+The following focuses on Windows, but the same ideas are needed on Unix systems and your shell's environment variables.
+On Windows, the ideal way to do this so that it is permanent is to set the variables using the Windows System Environment Variables panel from Settings.
+You will need something like the following:

 ```
 VCPKG_ROOT = "C:\path\to\vcpkg"